-The ear-catching opening line of Earth, Wind & Fire’s “September” poses a simple question: “Do you remember the 21st night of September?”
+The ear-catching opening line of Earth Wind and Fire’s “September” poses a simple question: “Do you remember the 21st night of September?”
 Though many have analyzed the meaning of the date, its origin is quite innocuous.

 Allee Willis was a struggling songwriter in 1978, but she’d managed to forge friendships with remarkable talents.
-Through Patti Labelle and Herbie Hancock, Willis was introduced to Verdine White, bassist of Earth, Wind & Fire.
+Through Patti Labelle and Herbie Hancock, Willis was introduced to Verdine White, bassist of Earth Wind and Fire.
 As the legendary funk band was prepping a greatest-hits compilation later that year, Willis got a call.

-“‘Is this Allee Willis?’” the songwriter recalled being asked. “‘Yeah.’
-‘This is Maurice White [the band's co-lead singer and primary songwriter].
-I want you to come write the next Earth, Wind & Fire album."
+“‘Is this Allee Willis?’”
+Willis recalled being asked. “‘Yeah.’
+‘This is Maurice White [Earth Wind and Fire's co-lead singer and primary songwriter].
+I want you to come write the next Earth Wind and Fire album."

-Willis was ecstatic.
-“I absolutely loved them.
-I always loved them, they were my favorite group,” she admitted years later to Songfacts.
+Willis was ecstatic: “I absolutely loved them.
+I always loved them, they were my favorite group,” she later told Songfacts.

 When she arrived at the studio for his first day with the band, a catchy riff was emanating from the room.
 “I opened the door and I heard that little guitar intro,” Willis recalled.
 “I thought, ‘Oh, God, please let this be what they want to work with me on.’
 Because it was so obviously a hit.”

-Indeed, it was the early stage of “September,” a new song the group planned to include on The Best of Earth, Wind & Fire, Vol. 1 as a means of boosting sales for the compilation LP.
+It was the early stage of “September,” a new song the group planned to include on The Best of Earth Wind and Fire, Vol. 1 as a means of boosting sales for the compilation LP.

 Watch Earth, Wind & Fire's 'September' Video

-"The kind of go-to phrase that Maurice used in every song he wrote was 'ba-dee-ya,' " Willis explained in a 2014 interview with NPR.
+"The kind of go-to phrase that Maurice used in every song he wrote was 'ba-dee-ya,' " Willis told NPR in 2014.
 "So right from the beginning he was singing, 'Ba-dee-ya, say, do you remember / Ba-dee-ya, dancing in September.'
 And I said, 'We are going to change 'ba-dee-ya' to real words, right?'"